 It is the class teacher's responsibility to ensure that children with SEND are provided for when risk assessing out-of-school visits.

-There is a Termly updated SEND Register and Provision Map for each year group, which is kept on file and available to class teachers and TAs.
+There is a Termly updated SEND Register and Provision Map for each year group, which is kept on file with the Inclusion Manager and office, and available/familiar to class teachers and TAs.

 SEND Support